-The Commission's Act 44 Financial Plan anticipates multiple funding sources will be utilized to support the estimated \$5.74 billion in net costs associated with the Capital Plan.
+The Commission's Act 44 Financial Plan anticipates multiple funding sources will be utilized to support the estimated \$5.89 billion in net costs associated with the Capital Plan.
 These funding sources will include the use of current revenues (pay-as-you-go), proceeds of Turnpike Revenue Bonds and proceeds of loans issued through the Immigrant Investor Program (known as the EB-5 visa program) administered by the U.S. Citizenship and Immigration Services.
-Additionally, the Commission previously entered into a loan agreement dated August 4, 2016, (see http://emma.msrb.org/ES821235-ES644377-ES1039543.pdf 23 for a copy of such agreement) pursuant to which the Commission expects to borrow up to \$800 million (in up to sixteen tranches during the years 2017 through 2024) through the Immigrant Investor Program, the proceeds of which would be used to fund costs of capital projects included in the Commission's Capital Plan.
+Additionally, the Commission previously entered into a loan agreement dated August 4, 2016, (see http://emma.msrb.org/ES821235-ES644377-ES1039543.pdf for a copy of such agreement) pursuant to which the Commission expects to borrow up to \$800 million (in up to sixteen tranches during the years 2017 through 2024) through the Immigrant Investor Program, the proceeds of which would be used to fund costs of capital projects included in the Commission's Capital Plan.
 Any such debt issued under the Immigrant Investor Program (and the subsequent refinancing thereof) is accounted for in the Commission's current Act 44 Financial Plan and would be issued under the Senior Revenue Indenture on parity with the Turnpike Revenue Bonds.
 In February 2018, the Commission drew down the first tranche of \$800 million in EB-5 loans for \$50 million; and in November 2018, the Commission drew down another \$45 million.
 See "CERTAIN FINANCIAL INFORMATION - Direct Purchase Obligations - EB-5 Loans (Senior)" above for further information.

-The Commission expects to issue additional bonds under the Subordinate Revenue Indenture, during Fiscal Year 2020, to finance all or a portion of its quarterly payments to PennDOT pursuant to the Amended Funding Agreement under the Enabling Acts.
-(See "THE COMMISSION-Enabling Acts - Issuance of Bonds; Commission Payments" above.)
-In addition, the Commission regularly evaluates market conditions with respect to the possible refunding of its outstanding Turnpike Revenue Bonds, Subordinate Revenue Bonds, Special Revenue Bonds, Oil Franchise Tax Revenue Bonds and Registration Fee Revenue Bonds.
+The Commission regularly evaluates market conditions with respect to the possible refunding of its outstanding Turnpike Revenue Bonds, Subordinate Revenue Bonds, Special Revenue Bonds, Oil Franchise Tax Revenue Bonds and Registration Fee Revenue Bonds.